input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 ## Haskell in the Browser

-We saw in the previous example that the GHC's JavaScript backend allows us to write Haskell to run with NodeJS.
+We saw in the previous example that GHC's JavaScript backend allows us to write Haskell to run with NodeJS.
 This produces a portable executable, but otherwise doesn't enable anything we couldn't do before - GHC can already compile Haskell to run on most platforms!
 So, we'll present a unique possibility: running Haskell in the browser.

 In this example, we'll use Haskell to draw a simple SVG circle to our browser window.
 Put the following code in a file named `HelloBrowser.hs`: